ANNUAL ALLIANCE REPORT

 - Training and Education

-Participants are pleased with the first year’s accomplishments of the Alliance.
-They agree to continue the Alliance and work together to improve the overall safety & health knowledge of young workers.
-The implementation team will encourage OSHA On-site Consultation Projects’ participation on the team.
+Participants are pleased with the third year's accomplishments of the Alliance.
+They agree to work together to improve the overall safety & health knowledge of young workers.
+The implementation team will encourage PA OSHA On-site Consultation Service to participate on the team.

 Report Prepared by: Mark Harmon, Compliance Assistance Specialist, Erie Area Office